tgk/clj-todo/README.markdown

 </pre>

 To get a summary of the todos, either call `todo-summary` within the project (only works if it isn't pre-compiled) or simply use `lein todo`.
+If `lein todo` is given a list of namespaces it will print the todos of these.
+If none is given it will use all namespaces in the project.

 <pre>
 Summary of todos: